catid/tabby/README.md

 + Client proof of password generated in 165639241 cycles, 97436 usec (one sample)
 + Server proof of password generated in 110015 cycles, 65 usec (one sample)
 + Client checked server password proof in 340 cycles, 0 usec (one sample)

+For comparison, DragonSRP based on the OpenSSL library takes *2 milliseconds* to run the server verification operation, while offering lower security levels than the "128 bits" provided by Tabby.

 ##### Performance Discussion